Howard Hamlin: Development

 In May 2014, Patrick Fabian was cast in Better Call Saul, with his character described as a "Kennedy-esque lawyer who's winning at life".
 Though initially reported as Burt, the character's name was later revealed as Howard Hamlin.
 In the series, Howard is portrayed as cocky, arrogant, and self-centered.
 However, many fans of the show believe that Howard is actually a good person.
-Fabian commented by saying "You know, Jimmy [McGill] called Howard 'Lord Vader' in the very first episode of Better Call Saul.
+Fabian commented by saying "You know, Jimmy called Howard 'Lord Vader' in the very first episode of Better Call Saul.
 And when the lead character calls your character Lord Vader, the audience goes, 'Wow, what a dick that guy's gonna be.'
 Then everybody starts looking at everything that falls out of my mouth as evidence backing that claim up.
-And even when it goes in the opposite direction—like at the end of Season 1, where it turns out I was sort of protecting Jimmy from Chuck [McGill], there is a bit of a hitch of 'Oh, maybe Howard's not so bad,' but as soon as I was quote-unquote being a dick to Kim [Wexler] in Season 2, they all got back on board and said, 'Yeah, he's Lord Vader.'
-I'm not complaining at all.
-It sort of parallels Howard's character in the show.
-Who's really supporting his point of view?
-Nobody.
-He's kind of on an island all to himself, saying 'This is not fair.
-This is not right.
-And it's also not my fault.'
-We'll see where those chickens come home to roost, as they say."
-Fabian has compared Howard to Peter Pan, saying, "I think of him as sort of a Peter Pan, living a great existence and then these McGill Brothers [...] are sort of mucking it all up."
+And even when it goes in the opposite direction—like at the end of Season 1, where it turns out I was sort of protecting Jimmy from Chuck, there is a bit of a hitch of 'Oh, maybe Howard's not so bad,' but as soon as I was quote-unquote being a dick to Kim in Season 2, they all got back on board and said, 'Yeah, he's Lord Vader.'
+I'm not complaining at all."
+Fabian has compared Howard to "sort of a Peter Pan, living a great existence..." before he meets Chuck and Jimmy McGill who "[muck] it all up."
 Vince Gilligan said Howard was initially meant to be the series' antagonist, and Chuck as being supportive of Jimmy's efforts, but as they filmed the initial episodes and saw the interactions, the writing team came onto the idea of making Chuck the antagonist, while Howard would be more supportive of Jimmy, belying his outward rigor.
 In a later interview, Fabian also implied that he does not view Howard as an antagonist.